tonethar/IGME-330-Fall-2021/projects/project-3.md

 ### V-B. Functional Requirements

-- multiple (at least 3) user interface *controls* and/or widgets so that the user can interact with the experience
+- multiple (at least 3) user interface *controls* and/or widgets so that the user can interact with the experience.
+You will likely have many more than that
 - app data loaded from a JSON file
   - rather than hard-coding values in your JS, data that your app depends on will be stored in a JSON file (ex. presets.json, levels.json etc)
   - load this data via the `fetch()` API